-It had long been assumed that the first creatures to develop primitive fingers were tetrapods, air-breathing animals that crawled from sea to land some 10 to 20 million years later.
+Previous research had suggested that the first creatures to develop primitive fingers were tetrapods, which evolved from fish some 10 to 20 million years later.
 However, the new study found that the fingers of Panderichthys were already present in a rudimentary form.